-D&T is taught throughout the school in mixed ability groups.
-D&T teaching is based upon practical work that requires pupils to become active self-managers.
-This teaching enables pupils to respond positively when taking on new skills and responsibilities.
-Pupils are taught to make products in workshops and in order to do this they must prioritise, anticipate and overcome difficulties and reflect on successes.
-D&T needs pupils to investigate, solve problems and challenge existing models.
-Working together, our teaching permits the creative contribution of ideas and develops our pupils' designing ability.
+D&T is taught throughout the school in mixed-ability groups and based upon practical work that requires students to become active self-managers.
+This teaching enables students to respond positively when taking on new skills and responsibilities.
+They are taught to make products in workshops and, in order to do this, they must prioritise, anticipate and overcome difficulties and reflect on successes.
+D&T needs students to investigate, solve problems and challenge existing models.
+Our teaching permits the creative contribution of ideas and develops our students' designing ability.

-Up to two pieces of 30 minutes homework per week are set to extend and consolidate learning for all year groups.
-The homework activities can range from sourcing materials or ingredients, ICT based work, research based tasks, designing / creating, revising or even online quizzes and videos.
+Up to two pieces of 30 minutes of homework per week are set to extend and consolidate learning for all year groups.
+The homework activities can range from sourcing materials or ingredients, ICT-based work, research-based tasks, designing / creating, revising or even online quizzes and videos.

-D&T offer a range of clubs and activities.
-D&T Competitions will be advertised throughout the year as and when they are available for entry.
+D&T offers a range of clubs and activities.
+D&T competitions will be advertised throughout the year, as and when they are available for entry.

-Whether your interest is in food, textiles robotics or creative designing there is something for everyone to get involved with.
-We also offer a range of catch up session to help pupils make up for lost time on their classwork.
-For older pupils we run a number of extra sessions to help support with coursework.
-For those studying Food based qualifications, extra-curricular time is supplied for you by your food teachers.
+Whether your interest is in food, textiles, robotics or creative designing, there is something for everyone to get involved with.
+We also offer a range of catch-up sessions to help students make up for lost time on their classwork.
+For older students, we run a number of extra sessions to help support with NEAs and the food curriculum.

 Key Stage 3

-All pupils take D&T as part of a broad and exciting Key Stage 3 curriculum.
-To all pupils in Year 7 - 9 we run practical classes with upto 21 pupils per class.
-We deliver both focused skill building and design and make modules in Food, Textiles, 3D Product design and 2D/Graphic Product Design.
+All students take D&T as part of a broad and exciting Key Stage 3 curriculum.
+For all students in Years 7 - 9, we run practical classes with up to 21 pupils per class.
+We deliver focused skill-building and making modules in Food, Textiles, 3D Product design and 2D/Graphic Product Design.

-Products such as a bird feeders and a creative storage project are made in 3D Product Design with illustration skills and an introduction to Computer aided 2D and 3D design being delivered in Graphic Product Design.
+Foundation workshop skills are developed through making products such as bird feeders in 3D Product Design, with illustration skills and an introduction to computer-aided 2D design being delivered in Graphic Design.

-Year 8: In Food and Nutrition, pupils learn more about nutrition and are exposed to a range of food products and dishes from a variety of different cultures through preparing and cooking a well-balanced range of food products and dishes.
+In Food Preparation & Nutrition, students learn more about nutrition and are exposed to foods from a variety of different cultures through preparing and cooking a well-balanced range of products and dishes.

-Year 9: End of key stage modules help the pupils gain confidence and consolidate their learning so far in more open ended and independent projects.
+End of Key Stage modules help students gain confidence and consolidate their learning so far, in more open-ended and independent projects.
 They produce more demanding items that they have designed for specific target groups and functions.
-During this year they can choose their GCSE D&T option.
+During this year, they can choose their GCSE D&T option.